A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Steepest Descent Method on the Manifold of Planar Triangular Meshes

 Another option, proposed for instance by \cite{SchulzSiebenbornWelker:2016:1}, is to choose the Riemannian metric representing the bi-linear form associated with the Lamé system of linear elasticity.
 For a point $Q\in\planarmanifold$ and tangent vectors $V,\widetilde{V}\in\tangent{Q}[\planarmanifold] = \R^{2 \times N_V}$, we represent this Riemannian metric as

 The matrix $\K$ is the finite element stiffness matrix, for piecewise linear elements over the mesh defined by $Q$, associated with the linear elasticity operator

 depending on the Lamé constants $\lambda,\mu$.
-The parameter $\delta>0$ is a damping parameter and it is required to ensure the metric is positive define, since we do not have a clamping boundary.
+The parameter $\delta > 0$ is a damping parameter and it is required to ensure that the metric is positive definite, since we do not have a clamping boundary.
 Moreover, $\M$ is the mass matrix.

-Even though we do not provide a formal proof, it is relatively straightforward to see that \eqref{eq:linear_elasticity} is indeed a Riemannian metric on $\planarmanifold$.
-With $\mu > 0$, $\lambda + \mu > 0$ and $\delta > 0$, it is symmetric and positive definite.
+It is relatively straightforward to see that \eqref{eq:linear_elasticity} is indeed a Riemannian metric on $\planarmanifold$, we refer the reader to~\cite[Theorem~5.1.1]{LoayzaRomero:2022:1} for a formal proof of this statement.
+Indeed, with $\mu > 0$, $\lambda + \mu > 0$ and $\delta > 0$, \eqref{eq:linear_elasticity} is symmetric and positive definite.
 Moreover, the metric coefficients vary smoothly along $\planarmanifold$.
 The latter can be verified by considering the \emph{local stiffness and mass matrices} and noticing that only the transformation from the reference element to the world element depends on the node positions and it does so in a smooth manner since the connectivity remains fixed.
 In practice, the elasticity metric is usually combined with the Euclidean retraction \eqref{eq:euclideanRetraction}, which may result again in a restriction of the sizes steps in order to avoid a degenerate mesh.

 In this paper, we put particular emphasis on the use of a new Riemannian metric derived from the penalty function~$\newpenalty$ in \eqref{eq:penalization}.
-Since the latter is proper by \cref{theorem:phiProper}, the following result is a direct consequence of \cite[Thm.~1]{Gordon:1973:1}: \begin{proposition} Suppose that $\alpha_j > 0$ holds, $j = 1,\ldots,4$.
+Since the latter is proper by \cref{theorem:phiProper}, the following result is a direct consequence of \cite[Theorem~1]{Gordon:1973:1}: \begin{proposition} Suppose that $\alpha_j > 0$ holds, $j = 1,\ldots,4$.
 Then the manifold $\planarmanifold$, endowed with the Riemannian metric whose components (\wrt the $\vvec$ chart) are given by

 is geodesically complete. \end{proposition} This new metric for discretized shape optimization problems compares as follows to the Euclidean and elasticity metrics recalled above.
 First, exploiting the fact that \eqref{eq:phiCompleteMetric} is merely a rank-$1$ perturbation of the identity matrix, the solution of the linear system to obtain the respective gradient of the penalized objective from its derivative is very efficient; compare \cref{remark:rank1perturbationofIdentity}.
 Second, we can, in principle, follow the geodesic with respect to this metric in negative gradient direction in the Armijo line search procedure.
 In other words, we can use the exponential map as the retraction.
 Due to the completeness of the metric, no artificial restriction of the step sizes is then required in order to avoid degenerate meshes, \ie, in order to remain on $\planarmanifold$.